From career breakthroughs to professional milestones, explore how Drew Pomeranz made an impact.

 On November 27, 2019, Drew Pomeranz signed a four-year contract with the San Diego Padres.

-In the shortened 2020 season, Drew Pomeranz had 18.2 consecutive scoreless innings before giving up a three-run home run to Wilmer Flores of the San Francisco Giants on September 25, in the final series of the season.
+In 2020, Drew Pomeranz began the season with 18.2 consecutive scoreless innings before giving up a three-run home run to Wilmer Flores of the San Francisco Giants on September 25.

 On August 14, 2021, it was announced that Drew Pomeranz would undergo season-ending surgery to repair a torn flexor tendon.

-Drew Pomeranz began the 2022 season in recovery and was placed on the 60-day injured list on March 28, 2022.
+On March 28, 2022, Drew Pomeranz began the season in recovery, as he was placed on the 60-day injured list.

 On February 14, 2024, Drew Pomeranz signed a minor league contract with the Los Angeles Angels.